-We identified the valuation of the acquired developed technology intangible assets from Bluegrass and AngioDynamics as a critical audit matter because of the significant estimates and assumptions management made to determine the fair value of these assets.
+We identified the valuation of the acquired developed technology intangible assets from EGS and Cook as a critical audit matter because of the significant estimates and assumptions management made to determine the fair value of the acquired developed technology.
 This required a high degree of auditor judgment and an increased extent of effort, including the involvement of our fair value specialists, when performing audit procedures to evaluate the reasonableness of management's forecasts of future cash flows and the discount rate.